imrafaelmerino/JIO/README.md

 * Additionally, the service stores the client's information in a MongoDB database.
 The identifier returned by MongoDB serves as the client identifier, which must be sent back to the frontend.
-If the client is successfully saved in the database and the user does not exist in the LDAP system, the service initiates two additional asynchronous actions:
+If the client is successfully saved in the database and the user does not exist in the LDAP system, the service initiates two additional actions:

-1. The user is sent to the LDAP service, and an activation email is dispatched to the user.
-It's important to note that the email is sent asynchronously and do not block the main flow of the service.
+1. The user is sent to the LDAP service.
+2. If the operation succeeds, an activation email is dispatched to the user.

 * The signup service also provides information about the total number of existing clients in the MongoDB database.
 This information can be used by the frontend to display a welcoming message to the user, such as "You're the user number